-Terminations is used to enter Termination details for an employee and to calculate their Termination Pay.
+Terminations are used to enter Termination details for an employee and to calculate their Termination Pay.

 The Termination Date and Termination Reason entered are used to calculate the employee's leave entitlements up to their termination date, allocate pay amounts to the Termination Pay Components and calculate the tax for each component.
-This information is also added to the Termination Details on the employee record when you process the transaction.
+This information also updates the Termination Details on the employee record when you process the transaction.

 After selecting the Termination Reason, you will be asked if the Termination relates to the current Financial Year.
 The answer determines which ETP codes are used in the Termination.
 The codes are: